We FINALLY Know Who The Lone Survivor Is On

-Of course, that's what this show was missing: Another layer of plot.
+So of course, that's what this show was missing: another layer of plot.

 If, like me, you've been having trouble remembering character names, this penultimate episode did absolutely nothing to help us out.